degdigital/skeletor/README.md

 For example, to run the `build` task on theme1, you would type `grunt build:theme1` into the command line.
 To run the build task for all themes, simply omit the theme name postfix and type `grunt build`.

 ## Configuration
 Skeletor is built to be highly-configurable.
-The majority, if not all, of the configuration settings exist in the Gruntfile.
+The majority, if not all, of the configuration settings exist in the `project-config.js` file.

 ### Theme Configuration
 The majority of Skeletor's configuration settings are contained within theme configuration objects.
-These objects live within the `themes` object in the Gruntfile.
+These objects live within the `themes` object in `project-config.js`.
 By default, Skeletor is configured for one theme:

 ```js
 /* Themes configuration */